domsantschi/llm-convo/README.md

 # llm-convo
-I used 2 LLM's (Claude Sonnet 3.5 and gpt-4o) to write an app that would let 2 openai compatible endpoints talk to each other.
+I used 2 LLMs (Claude Sonnet 3.5 and chatgpt-4o-latest) to write an app that would let 2 LLMs with openai compatible api endpoints talk to each other.
+I have zero experience with python.
 After running out of daily allowance on both Anthropic and OpenAI I got what's in this repo.
-I have zero experience with python.
 Was more of an experiment if I can make an app without any experience more than anything else.

 ONLY TESTED with koboldcpp openai compatible endpoints